lightning/bolts/01-messaging.md

 The channel is referred to by `channel-id` unless `channel-id` is zero (ie. all bytes zero), in which case it refers to all channels.

+The funding node MUST use `temporary-channel-id` in lieu of `channel-id` for all error messages sent before (and including) the `funding_created` message.
+The fundee node MUST use `temporary-channel-id` in lieu of `channel-id` for all error messages sent before (and not including) the `funding_signed` message.

 A node SHOULD send `error` for protocol violations or internal errors which make channels unusable or further communication unusable.
 A node MAY send an empty [data] field.
 A node sending `error` MUST